 If you work for Starbucks, you may enjoy great coffee and friendly co-workers.
 But what if you get hurt at work?
 Can you get money for your injuries through Starbucks’ workers’ compensation insurance?

 Below, our experienced Minnesota workers’ comp lawyers will go over what happens if you are injured while working at Starbucks.
-If you have questions about your worker’s comp claim, contact our St. Paul workers’ compensation attorney today.

 How Workers’ Compensation Works in Minnesota